-- (2) Any such report or any part thereof which is adopted by the court, whether with or without modifications, shall have effect as if it were a finding by the court in the proceedings in question. - (3) Any such referee shall for the purpose of such enquiry have such powers and must conduct the enquiry in such manner as may be prescribed by a special order of the court or by the rules of the court. - (4) For the purpose of procuring the attendance of any witness (including any witness detained in custody under any law) and the production of any document or thing before a referee, an enquiry under this section shall be deemed to be civil proceedings. - (5) (a) Any person summoned to attend as a witness or to produce any document or thing before a referee and who, without sufficient cause- - (i) fails to attend at the time and place specified; - (ii) fails to remain in attendance until the conclusion of the enquiry or until he or she is excused by the referee from further attendance; - (iii) refuses to take an oath or to make an affirmation as a witness; or - (iv) having taken an oath or made an affirmation, fails to- - (aa) answer fully and satisfactorily any question put to him or her; or is guilty of an offence and liable on conviction to a fine or to imprisonment for a period not exceeding three months.
+- (2) Any such report or any part thereof which is adopted by the court, whether with or without modifications, shall have effect as if it were a finding by the court in the proceedings in question. - (3) Any such referee shall for the purpose of such enquiry have such powers and must conduct the enquiry in such manner as may be prescribed by a special order of the court or by the rules of the court. - (4) For the purpose of procuring the attendance of any witness (including any witness detained in custody under any law) and the production of any document or thing before a referee, an enquiry under this section shall be deemed to be civil proceedings. - (5) (a) Any person summoned to attend as a witness or to produce any document or thing before a referee and who, without sufficient cause- - (i) fails to attend at the time and place specified; - (ii) fails to remain in attendance until the conclusion of the enquiry or until he or she is excused by the referee from further attendance; - (iii) refuses to take an oath or to make an affirmation as a witness; or - (iv) having taken an oath or made an affirmation, fails to- - (aa) answer fully and satisfactorily any question put to him or her; or - (bb) produce any document or thing in his or her possession or custody, or under his or her control, which he or she was summoned to produce, is guilty of an offence and liable on conviction to a fine or to imprisonment for a period not exceeding three months.